For meeting your financial goals it is important to know the basic tips for money management.

 1. Know your income and spending

-For becoming smart at where your income is coming and where it is going you need to know how much you’re earning and items it is being spent on.
+For becoming smart at where your income is coming from and where it is going you need to know how much you’re earning and the items it is being spent on.

 Data shows that 65% of Americans don’t even know how much they spent last month.

 Make a list of all the income sources which give you money.
 And list down all the expenses on which you spend your income.

 Usually, most people earn from their job and spend their earnings on multiple expenses.

 There are multiple ways to track these expenses: